ViXiVTech/Wordpress-PWA-Pro/readme.txt

 = How To Customize Splash Screen =

-You can easily change the icon and the background color in SuperPWA > Settings.
+You can easily change the icon and the background color in PWA Pro > Settings.

-Further customizations are not available right now, not because of any limitation of SuperPWA, but because they are not available in the PWA technology.
-When more options come up in the future, we will add them to SuperPWA then.
+Further customizations are not available right now, not because of any limitation of PWA Pro, but because they are not available in the PWA technology.
+When more options come up in the future, we will add them to PWA Pro then.

 = How To Track Visits Originating From Your Progressive Web App =

-You can track visits from your PWA in your analytics software (for e.g. Google Analytics) using the UTM Tracking add-on of SuperPWA.
-Go to SuperPWA > Add-Ons and activate UTM Tracking.
-Then in SuperPWA > UTM Tracking, you can set the UTM parameters as needed.
+You can track visits from your PWA in your analytics software (for e.g. Google Analytics) using the UTM Tracking add-on of PWA Pro.
+Go to PWA Pro > Add-Ons and activate UTM Tracking.
+Then in PWA Pro > UTM Tracking, you can set the UTM parameters as needed.
 Please [refer the documentation](https://superpwa.com/addons/utm-tracking/?utm_source=wordpress.org&utm_medium=description-faq) for further information.

 = GDPR Compliance =

-SuperPWA does not collect or store user data, nor does it set cookies or store tracking data.
+PWA Pro does not collect or store user data, nor does it set cookies or store tracking data.
 Content visited by users from your PWA is stored in the user's own device, in the cache of the browser.
 This is very similar to how modern browsers caches content offline for faster browsing.

 With the UTM Tracking Add-On, you will be able to differentiate the visits originating from your PWA in your analytics software.
 You may have to include this in your privacy policy.
-Please note that SuperPWA does not track the visits, we just help you add the UTM parameters to the URL of the Start Page of your app so that third party analytics tools can differentiate the visits.
+Please note that PWA Pro does not track the visits, we just help you add the UTM parameters to the URL of the Start Page of your app so that third party analytics tools can differentiate the visits.

 Feel free to get in touch if you have any questions.

 == Screenshots ==

-1. Settings page in WordPress Admin > SuperPWA > Settings
+1. Settings page in WordPress Admin > PWA Pro > Settings

 == Changelog ==